how to smoke weed

 Photo by Elsa Olofsson on Unsplash

-When inhaling, you’ll want to inhale slowly and not too deeply at first as you’re likely to cough.
-Cannabis is green plant matter and has a fair amount of moisture so it is likely to create more smoke than burn.
+Cannabis’s green plant matter has a fair amount of moisture so it is likely to create more smoke than burn outright.
 If you’ve ever lit a fire before you know brown plant matter burns and green plant matter creates smoke.

 With smoking cannabis you will want to take a beat or two after inhaling to allow for THC absorption.
 Cannabis culture often dictates, “puff, puff, pass” so when sharing a joint or blunt with friends or new acquaintances you customarily take two hits then pass it on.